fastify/fastify/docs/Reference/Server.md

 #### hasPlugin
 <a id="hasPlugin"></a>

-Method to check if the plugin is registered.
+Method to check if a specific plugin has been registered.

 ```js
 fastify.hasPlugin('your-plugin-name')